truenas/documentation/content/SCALE/SCALE22.12.md

 To upgrade an existing SCALE install, log in to your SCALE web interface and go to **System Settings > Update**.

 ## 22.12.3.2
-**June 29, 2023**
+**July 5, 2023**

 iXsystems is pleased to release TrueNAS SCALE 22.12.3.2!

-This is a small hotpatch to prevent issues from occurring when Active Directory is faulted on High Availability (HA) systems.
+This is a small hotpatch to prevent an edge-case issue from occurring when Active Directory is faulted on High Availability (HA) systems.

 ### 22.12.3.2 Changelog